 Books have always been important to me as a child and even more so now as a parent.
 Our middle daughter found the same love of reading as I have and would turn her room into a library if given a chance.
-Our younger two children, though, struggle with finding books that will engage them.
+Our two younger children, though, struggle with finding books that will engage them.

 Reading books helps children learn and grow.
 For children with autism, it can open up the world safely from the comfort of their homes.
 Finding books like “In the Book” has been a great way to engage my children with books and learning new skills.
-Personalized books for autistic children is a great way to help them learn social skills, establish routines, understand emotions, and so much more!
+Personalized books for autistic children are a great way to help them learn social skills, establish routines, understand emotions, and much more!

 In The Book: Personalized Books for Autistic Children

-“Where are you Robot Walker?”
+“Where are you, Robot Walker?”

 In The Book is a publisher of personalized children’s books based in New York.
 They are passionate about helping parents read to children of all ages and abilities.
 Personalized books kindle a child’s natural curiosity when they see their name on the cover and in the story.
 It allows them to relate to the book far better.

-In The Book collaborated with several experts on autism to put together a guide on how best to read to autistic children.
+The Book collaborated with several experts on autism to put together a guide on how best to read to autistic children.
 Their top tips are: